gabriel-azion/doc-studies-mocks/env-vars/api-reference.md

 ## Error handling

 If an error occurs during the execution of `Azion.env.get()`, an exception may be thrown.
 Make sure to handle potential errors and provide appropriate error messages or fallback actions in your code.

----

-Didn't find what you were looking for?
-[Open a support ticket](https://tickets.azion.com/).